iJSPARK/iJSPARK.github.io/_posts/2021-10-25-linkedlist.md

 <br/>

-* Delete tail node
+* **Delete tail node**
     * Processing according to the number of nodes
         1. Node 1 quantity in list
             Same that delete head node so run RemoveFront function.
         2. Node more than two in list
-            Decalre pre pointer that node in front of the node currently being scanned.
-Free memory tail node and pre pointer link to linked list.
+            <span style='background-color: #dcffe4'>The node in front of the tail node must have a NULL value as the next value.</span> Therfore decalre pre pointer that node in front of the node currently being scanned.
+                                   Update crnt node in fornt of deleting node.

      <img width="800" alt="computer_inside" src="https://user-images.githubusercontent.com/92430498/139523088-fe8746c0-ff3f-4500-a0e7-6c9f56182434.png">